WilliamTjonndal/IT3212/assignment2/Group 25.md

 #### <a id="PCA-section-4a"></a>a.
 Display the original images alongside the reconstructed images for different values of k.

-The original images alongside the reconstructed images for different values of k is shown if figure 13.
+The original images alongside the reconstructed images for different values of k is shown in figure 13.

 #### <a id="PCA-section-4b"></a>b.
 Comment on the visual quality of the images and how much information is lost during compression.

-As seen in figure 12, the reconstructed images are very similar to the originals, with the exeption of the fourth image from the left which is very blurry.
-You can still make out the expression in the image, but it's much harder than with the rest.
+As seen in figure 12, the reconstructed images are very similar to the originals, with the exception of the fourth image from the left which is very blurry.
+You can still make out the expression in the image, but it's much harder than the rest.

 This problem can also be seen in figure 13, where reconstructions with lower values for k are more blurry than those with higher values.

+This happens because PCA minimizes average reconstruction error across the dataset, not the error of each individual image.
+Images that differ more from the global patterns captured by the first few principal components will reconstruct poorly.\
+The fourth image has higher-frequency features like sharp edges especially around the mouth and eyes.
+The expression is also different from the dataset's dominant variance.
+Since higher-frequency components are stored in later eigenfaces and since we discard these components for compression, these details are lost thus resulting in the blur.

 You can also see a representation of the quality of the reconstruction using MSE in figure 15, and it will be discussed further in the next section.